canonical/launchpad-manual/docs/user/explanation/feature-highlights/personal-package-archives.rst

 Activating your PPA
 -------------------

-On your home page, look for an option to "Activate Personal Package Archive".
+On your Launchpad profile page, look for an option to "Activate Personal Package Archive".
 You will need to accept the terms of service, which basically say that you will only use the free PPA system for free software packages.
 At this point you can start uploading your source packages immediately.
-You can watch the build farm, which turns those source packages into binaries, at work at https://launchpad.net/+builds
+Package builds can be actively monitored from the **Builds** page found in your PPA's Launchpad page.

 Try the :ref:`Quick Start Guide for PPAs <personal-package-archive>` if you want to learn more!